werowe/mist_preventive_maintenance_ml/README.md

 The binary logistic model, logit, requires a binary output.
 So if pr > 50% then worn = 1.
 Otherwise worn = 0.
 If worn = 1 then time to change brake pads.

+## <a name="6"></a>Ingest Data

+For this tutorial, we write two Python programs.
+The code for both is located at the bottom of this page.

+1) brakeTrain.py to ingest and prepare the data, train the model, and calculate its accuracy.
+We run this program in pyspark.
+2) brakePredict.py expose that model as a web service to return a prediction as to whether the brakeworn.
+For this tutorial we run this code using curl.

+First we look at brakeTrain.py.

 The sample data is [here](https://raw.githubusercontent.com/werowe/mist_preventive_maintenance_ml/master/brakedata.csv).
 Below is the first line.

 <table>
 <tr>
 <td>worn</td><td>km</td><td>heat</td><td>z</td><td>pr</td>